Psychology for health matters

 The symptoms and treatments of physical health conditions all vary, but they can have a similar impact on our psychological and social wellbeing.
 It makes sense to feel shocked and scared about a diagnosis, injury or pain, frustrated by so many extra things to think about, and angry that life feels harder than others have it.
 Difficult thoughts and emotions can make all the stuff that sucks about an illness feel even tougher.
 We might struggle to take part in the things we enjoy, or feel unable to make plans for the future.
 These additional challenges can make physical health challenges feel even harder to live with.

-This is where a psychologist can help; to provide a confidential and safe space to explore concerns such as, 'why me, why now and why isn't it getting better?', and find a way to make progress towards your goals.
+This is where a psychologist can help; to provide a confidential and safe space to explore concerns such as, 'why me, why now and why isn't it getting better?', and find a way to manage these real and understandable challenges.

 I am trained to work across the lifespan, and happy to be approached by anyone from 0-100 who feels I offer the support they are looking for.

-I have a special interest in supporting children, adolescents and young adults up to the age of 25, as this is a key developmental stage when the brain is still under construction.
+I have a special interest in supporting children, adolescents and young adults up to the age of 25 (although science is currently suggesting that the adolescent stage of development continues to our early 30s!), as this is a key developmental stage when the brain is still under construction.
 This 'neuroplasticity' means it is both vulnerable to the impact of adverse events, but also primed to respond well to therapy.

 Copyright © 2026 Psychology for health matters - All Rights Reserved.